Table of Contents

 ) -> Result<IgnoreRules>

-In the first version, instead of res_paths, we had a sender and the results are sent through it.
+In the first version, instead of res_paths, we had a sender through which the results were sent.

-Why I don’t simply return the paths and receive a mut Vec parameter to fill?
-It may be a bit simpler, but I don’t like the idea of creating another Vec for each function call.
-Overhead of creating new vectors and merging them may become a burden for large directory trees.
+Why don’t I simply return the paths instead of receiving a mut Vec parameter to fill?
+While it might be simpler, I don’t like the idea of creating a new Vec for each function call.
+The overhead of creating new vectors and merging them can become a burden for large directory trees.
 Instead, each call of the function works on the same vector and expands its capacity when necessary.
-As the current Vec strategy is to double the capacity when necessary.
-There are fewer memory allocations for complex and large directory hierarchies.
+Since the current Vec strategy is to double the capacity when needed, there are fewer memory allocations for complex and large directory hierarchies.

 Other than this, instead of Sender::send, the function uses Vec::push to add elements to the vector.
 The rest of the implementation is similar.

-One major difference of this version is that the function returns an IgnoreRules value instead of ().
-This is the compiled ignore rules from all directories below the given directory.
+One major difference in this version is that the function returns an IgnoreRules value instead of ().
+This contains the compiled ignore rules from all directories below the given directory.
 We can use this returned value to further check the paths we get from the notifier we’ll develop.

 Adding a file system notifier

-For the second change, we need to access the underlying OS machinery for filesystem notifications.
-My research led me to notify crate.
-Although it seems to be going a major overhaul as of this writing, it’s the only promising option other than interfacing directly with the OS.
+For the second change, we need to access the underlying OS machinery for file system notifications.
+My research led me to the notify crate.
+Although it seems to be undergoing a major overhaul as of this writing, it’s the only promising option other than interfacing directly with the OS.

-Again, we begin by thinking enums and structs for this problem.
+Again, we begin by defining the enums and structs for this problem.

 What do we want?
 We want to collect file system events to update the Vec<PathMetadata> that was built with walk_serial or walk_parallel.
 PathMetadata was defined as: